AaronC81/conker/README.md

 ## Semantics

 A Conker program is comprised of _tasks_, all of which run concurrently as separate threads.
 Tasks can communicate with each other by sending values over _channels_.
-A task's state consists of values it has received from other tasks through channels.

 Channels have no buffer - sends and receives block until the other side is satisfied.